abagames/solitaire-forge/knowledge/crisp-game-lib-testing-guide.md

   // ...
 }

-// --- テストファイルから import * as cgl from "crisp-game-lib" で使えるようにエクスポート ---
-export const play = MOCK_PLAY_FN;
+// --- Export for use in test files with import * as cgl from "crisp-game-lib" --- export const play = MOCK_PLAY_FN;
 export const input = MOCK_INPUT_OBJ;
 export const vec = MOCK_VEC_FN;